davidrtfraser/real_time_crypto/README.md

 ## Session 4
 - [X] Dockerize our real-time feature pipeline
 - [X] Dockerize our backfill pipline and run it-> Generate training data
-- [ ] Start building our training pipeline
+- [X] Start building our training pipeline
-    - [ ] Build a class to read OHLC data from the feature store
+    - [X] Build a class to read OHLC data from the feature store
-    - [ ] Build a simple baseline model
+    - [ ] Build a simple baseline model to predict price into the future
     - [ ] Integrate our training pipeline with Comet ML (experiment tracking and logging)